Triple Antiplatelets for Reducing Dependency after Ischaemic Stroke

 The 'Triple Antiplatelets for Reducing Dependency after Ischaemic Stroke' (TARDIS) trial is a collaborative, international, multicentre, prospective, randomised, blinded endpoint, parallel-group, controlled trial testing the safety and efficacy of one month of intensive antiplatelet therapy (combined aspirin, clopidogrel and dipyridamole) in comparison with guideline antiplatelet therapy (aspirin and dipyridamole) in patients with acute ischaemic stroke or TIA

-3,500+ patients with acute ischaemic stroke or high risk TIA are enrolled within 48 hours of onset.
+4,100+ patients with acute ischaemic stroke or high risk TIA are enrolled within 48 hours of onset.
 The primary outcome is the frequency and severity of recurrent cerebrovascular events determined at 90 days by observers blinded to treatment.
-The BHF-funded start-up phase is testing the safety, feasibility and tolerability of the trial and interventions.
+The BHF-funded start-up phase tested the safety, feasibility and tolerability of the trial and interventions.
+The main phase of the trial is funded by the HTA.

 If you are interested in having your centre join the trial, please fill in an Expression of Interest form and send/fax to the Coordinating Centre as per details at bottom of form.